-6.6 The Designated Safeguarding Lead, or the Deputy, will immediately refer cases of suspected abuse or allegations to Children's Services (First Contact Team), Southend Borough Council (contact numbers are on the cover sheet of this document) and in accordance with the procedures outlined in the SET procedures.

-6.7 A telephone referral to Children's Services must be confirmed in writing within 48 hours.

-6.8 The Early Help Family Support Assessment (EHFSA) should be used to support a child referral.
-(The EHFSA form quidance available protection and is on www.southendchildrenspartnership.org.uk and on the Southend LSCB website and Southend Learning Network.
-A completed EHFSA form contains all the information required for a child protection referral and should be sent to the First Contact Team.
+- 6.7 The contact details for the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead/s are prominently displayed in the school to ensure that all members of the school community have unfettered access to safeguarding support. - In the absence of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead, the matter should be brought to the attention of the most senior member of staff.
+If, for any reason, nobody is available, this should not delay appropriate action being taken.
+Any individual may refer to Social Care/Police where there is suspected or actual risk of harm to a child. - 6.8 The Designated Safeguarding Lead, or the Deputy, will immediately refer cases of suspected abuse or allegations to Children's Social Care (MASH + (Multi-agency Safeguarding Hub)), Southend Borough Council (contact numbers are on the cover sheet of this document) and in accordance with the procedures outlined in the SET procedures (2019) - 6.9 A telephone referral to Children's Social Care must be confirmed in writing within 48 hours. - 6.10 The Early Help Family Support Assessment (EHFSA) should be used to support a child EHFSA protection referral.
+(The form and guidance is available on www.southendchildrenspartnership.org.uk and on the Southend Safeguarding (Child) Partnership (SS(C)P) website and Southend Learning Network..
+A completed EHFSA form contains all the information required for a child protection referral and should be sent to MASH+.
 In cases where there have been mounting concerns about a child, it is likely that an EHFSA will already have been completed prior to a child protection referral.
-A telephone referral to the First Contact Team - in cases where there are immediate safeguarding concerns - should be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.
+A telephone referral to MASH+ - in cases where there are immediate safeguarding concerns - should be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.
 Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
-This written confirmation must be signed and dated by the referrer.

-6.9 If the child is in immediate danger or is at risk of harm, a referral should be made to Children's Services and/or the Police immediately.

-6.10 If a teacher discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18, the teacher has a statutory duty to report this personally to the Police.
-See Annex A, 'Keeping children safe in education' (2016), for more details.
+This written confirmation must be signed and dated by the referrer. - 6.11 If the child is in immediate danger or is at risk of harm, a referral should be made to Children's Social Care and/or the Police immediately. - 6.12 Whilst all staff should speak to the Designated Safeguarding Lead (or Deputy) with regard to any concerns about Female Genital Mutilation (FGM), there is a specific legal duty on teachers.
+If a teacher discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher has a statutory duty to report this personally to the Police.
+See 12.12, below, and Annex A Keeping Children Safe in Education (DfE, 2019) for more details.